-Suggested course sequence for the five most popular engineering majors
+The sequences are for the five most popular engineering majors.

 To complete the program in four years, qualified students should take 14:155:201: Chemical Engineering Analysis and 14:155:208: Chemical Engineering Thermodynamics at New Brunswick in the summer after completing the two-year curriculum at Camden.
 They are required courses that must be taken before the junior-level major courses.